KTH-Library/kontarion/README.md

 ## What does it contain?

-It is packaged as a docker image which consists of a Linux OS base with a full software stack of versioned R and Python components layered on top, in order to support Data Science work aiming at developing and publishing analytics.
+It is packaged as a container image which consists of a Linux OS base with a full software stack of versioned R and Python components layered on top, in order to support Data Science work aiming at developing and publishing analytics.
 It is also able to support data analysis work involving machine learning and algorithmic intelligence applications.